Kong/docs.konghq.com/app/plugins/openwhisk.md

 #### Use a fake upstream service

-When using the AWS Lambda plugin, the response will be returned by the plugin itself without proxying the request to any upstream service.
+When using the OpenWhisk plugin, the response will be returned by the plugin itself without proxying the request to any upstream service.
 This means that a Service's `host`, `port`, `path` properties will be ignored, but must still be specified for the entity to be validated by Kong.
 The `host` property in